jliikala/juhaliikalacom-microblog/README.md

-# juhaliikalacom-microblog
+# micro.blog theme for juhaliikala.com
-juhaliikala.com on micro.blog
+This is a micro.blog (Hugo) theme for juhaliikala.com.